 When do you stop making National Insurance contributions?

-It depends on whether you’re employed or self-employed:
+The answer depends on whether you’re employed or self-employed:

 - If you’re self-employed: you stop paying Class 4 National Insurance from 6 April (the start of the tax year) after you reach the State Pension age.